 What's a 529 Plan?

-All withdrawals from 529 plans for qualifed higher education expenses remain free from federal income tax.
+All withdrawals from 529 plans for qualifed education expenses remain free from federal income tax.
 Wisconsin (and most states) mirror the federal rules for state tax purposes.
+Allowed expenses for higher education include tuition, books, software, computers and related technology, room and board, and some other fees.
+Elementary and secondary school tuition only, up to $10,000 per beneficiary each year were added to as allowed expenses in 2018.
 Some states allow additional tax benefits for certain new contributions, usually for that state's plan(s).
-Currently, Wisconsin residents are allowed a subtraction from their state taxable income of up to $3,140.
+Currently, Wisconsin residents are allowed a subtraction from their state taxable income of up to $3,200 per year per beneficiary.
 Residents of other states should check to see if your home state plans affect tax benefits, scholarships, or creditor protection.

 Variety of investment choices